inspircd/docs/docs/3/modules/cgiirc.md

          newident="wobble">
 ```

-Tells the cgiirc module that gateways with an IP matching 192.0.2.0/24 will send the IP address of users with the `/WEBIRC` command using SSL client certificate fingerprint authentication:
+Tells the cgiirc module that gateways with an IP matching 192.0.2.0/24 will send the IP address of users with the `/WEBIRC` command using TLS (SSL) client certificate fingerprint authentication:

 ```xml
 <cgihost type="webirc"